1. You’re Not Listening To Me

 7. I Can’t Believe You Had Sex With ______ Before We Were Together

 Even though you had sex with this person before you and your current beau were together, somehow they think it’s okay to be retroactively pissed off at you for this.
+Now, if your partner was sexually involved with an adult film star from somewhere like www.hdtubemovies.xxx, its understandable if you feel somewhat insecure about it.
+However, to cause an issue because of it is absolutely illogical.
 It’d be like getting a parking ticket in the mail for a car you sold ten years ago.
 Would you be okay with that?
 No, you’d call the city and explain to them “Hey, I don’t drive that car anymore, I don’t even own it.”
 But in this argument, you’re not allowed to bring logic and reason in.
 No, logic and reason are the homeless people and this argument is a Macy’s department store; they’re not allowed in and if they get in, they’re thrown out immediately.
 Normally if you’re in this argument, your partner is pissed because of something else that has nothing to do with you, but they feel like you’re the easiest person to take it out on.
 I call that the “Iraq War Equation.”

 Source: Yahoo!
 Shine